dblarons/.bash/README.md

 #### Colorized Git help messages

-I don't like typing git status (or even gsu) whenever I want to see if I have changes.
+I don't like typing git status (or even my alias, gsu) whenever I want to see if I have changes.
 Instead, my prompt tells me if my environment is dirty, whether I have staged changes, or if I'm clean.
-It is all colorized with bright, in your face colors so that I can easily see where my last prompt was.
+It is all colorizedso that I can easily see where my last prompt was.

 This is what it looks like: